moosessander-collab/azure-learn-labs/modules/Module2-VM/labnotes.md

 With that commandline I managed to go from 100s of rows to pick from to just 4 (see 3.png) The end result was that Standard_D2s_v5 was in fact available in this region but I wanted to know how to filter SKUs with ease for my own benefit, this step was easily skippable however I wanted to challenge my self and troubleshoot, because that way what im doing I will also remember.
 Trial and error.

+Task 2: Create a Linux VM

-3. Went back to task1 and created a new resource group again, this time with a region that had the SKU that I needed
+I Went back to task1 and created a new resource group again, this time with a region that had the SKU that I needed
 ```CLI
 az group create --name MinuVirtukas --location norwayeast
 ```